 FEDERAL EXCISE TAX: Your business may also be required to pay excise taxes.
 Excise taxes apply to businesses that manufacture or sell certain products; operate certain kinds of businesses; or use various kinds of equipment, facilities, or products.
 To determine whether you must pay excise taxes, refer to IRS Publication 510.
 This publication can be downloaded from website http://www.irs.gov/pub/irs-pdf/p510.pdf or obtained at the IRS office or the SCORE offices.

-Free counseling about these requirements or any other concerns you may have about starting your business is available by calling SCORE (865)692-0716 to schedule a counseling session.
+Free counseling about these requirements or any other concerns you may have about starting your business is available by calling SCORE (865)692-0716 or register for a SCORE Mentor on our web site at https://greaterknoxville.score.org/find-mentor-13.